NewsLocal NewsHamilton CountyCincinnati

 I then spoke with Orlando Chapman and Ricardo Grant, the owners of 'Something to Wine About' and LoVe on Fourth.
 The two businesses are next-door neighbors on Fourth Street.

 The two local entrepreneurs said they found out about what happened near their businesses well after Saturday morning's incident.
-Both expressed that, as disappointing and upsetting as the video was, they're working to build an inviting spot Downtown.
+Both said that, as disappointing and upsetting as the video was, they're working to build an inviting spot Downtown.

 "That's like something that's isolated, that's exactly what this business is not about, what our businesses are about.
 We work, definitely as a collective, to make sure you have a safe environment," Chapman said.